 Cheapest motorcycle insurance in Pennsylvania

-In Pennsylvania, the cheapest motorcycle insurance usually comes from Progressive, which offers coverage for a yearly average cost of $395.
-This number is 40% cheaper than the mean cost in the state.
-The average price of motorcycle insurance in Pennsylvania is $661 per year.
+In Pennsylvania, the cheapest motorcycle insurance usually comes from Progressive, which offers coverage for a yearly average cost of $434.
+This amount is 35% cheaper than the mean cost in the state.
+As a result, the average price of motorcycle insurance in Pennsylvania is $672 per year.
 Generally, it's less expensive to buy protection for a motorcycle in Pennsylvania than in other parts of the country, as the typical cost of coverage in the United States is $702.

 What are Pennsylvania's motorcycle insurance laws?